aragon/nest/grants/EmpowerTheDAO/roadmap.md

 - Report on vulnerabilities, and recommended changes
 - Response to recommendations, and any necessary changes
-- 4 applications published to Aragon Package Manager with associated installation guides.
+- 2 (or 3) applications published to Aragon Package Manager with associated installation guides.
-- 4 recordings of hangouts with each community, showcasing final application and code walk-throughs
+- 2 (or 3) recordings of hangouts with each community, showcasing final application and code walk-throughs

 **Target Date: 13 October 2019**